Feeling a little less mentally quick than you did a few years ago? Here are six proven ways to boost your brainpower.

 London taxi drivers are renowned for their encyclopedic knowledge of the capital’s streets.
 They spend an average of two years learning the layout of the city’s roads before taking a test to get their licenses.

-The drivers’ brains have been adapted to help them store a detailed mental map of the city, shrinking in one area to allow growth in another, according to the study.
+The drivers’ brains adapted to help them store a detailed mental map of the city, shrinking in one area to allow growth in another, according to the study.

 Give your brain a workout